cheungamanda/STAT545-hw-cheung-amanda/hw02/hw02_gapminder.md

 ![](hw02_gapminder_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-8-1.png)

-Observations associated with each continent in a pie chart.
+Observations associated with each continent in a pie chart to illustrate the distribution of the data.

 ``` r
 pie(table(gapminder$continent), col=c("blue","red","yellow", "orange", "green"), main="Observations associated with each continent")